 Continue reading Microsoft Reorganizes, Big Brother in Iran & More…

 Most of us come to GNU/Linux and FOSS for reasons other than the GPL.
 Some, perhaps, first installed Linux only as a way of tinkering or just to have a look at a PC running something other than Windows.
 Others, maybe, grew tired of Microsoft or constantly dealing with the “blue screen of death.”
-The need to breathe new life into a computer that had grown obsolete by Redmond’s standards brought others to discover Linux.
-Then there are those who [...]
+The need to breathe new life into a computer that had grown obsolete by Redmond’s standards brought others to discover Linux. [...]

 Continue reading What’s Your Take on the GPL?

 I first placed music online in 1996, a WAV file recorded through a microphone to promote the sale of an album I had under license on my indie BeanBag label featuring Georgie Fame and Van Morrison.
 I cheered for other music industry executives like Larry Rosen of GRP Records when he launched Music Boulevard online around 1997.
-I licensed songs by Jesse Colin Young (founder of The Youngbloods) to music publishing expert Bob Kohn’s eMusic.com for a cash advance against [...]
+I licensed songs by Jesse Colin Young (founder of The Youngbloods) to music publishing expert Bob Kohn’s eMusic.com [...]

 Continue reading Opening Pandora’s Box